Astor House Hotel (Shanghai): Background

-On 29 August 1842, the Treaty of Nanjing declared Shanghai to be one of five open treaty ports in China, the others being Canton, Amoy, Foochow, and Ningpo.
+On 29 August 1842, the Treaty of Nanjing declared Shanghai to be one of five open treaty ports in China, the others being Guangzhou, Amoy, Fuzhou, and Ningbo.
 On 17 November 1843, Shanghai was declared open to foreign traders, and soon after the British concession in Shanghai was established and the boundaries gradually defined.
 Afterward, the resident foreign population of the British concession increased: "In 1844 [at years end] it was 50, in the following year 90, and after five years it had grown to 175.
 In addition there was a 'floating population,' consisting of the men on shore from the ships in harbour."

 Richards' Hotel and Restaurant (1846–1859)

 Among the first foreign residents of Shanghai was Peter Felix Richards, a Scottish merchant.
 Richards had been doing business in China from about 1840; and in 1844 had established P.F.
-Richards & Co. (of Shanghai and Fuchowfoo).
+Richards & Co. (of Shanghai and Fuzhou).
 P.F.
 Richards operated a general store, a ship chandler, and a commissioned agent business on 4th Avenue (四马路) (now Fuzhou Road; 福州路).
 In 1846, Richards opened one of the first Western restaurants in Shanghai and the first Western hotel in China.
 These were located south of the Yangkingpang (Yangjingbang) creek.